 Traditionally crusading has been interpreted and written about as a male enterprise, though seldom in terms of gender.
 In recent years research begun to shed light on the participation and involvement of women in different stages of the crusades' preparation, campaigning, colonisation and indeed warfare.
 Gendered ideas and ideals relating to the depiction and practice of crusading are only just beginning to be explored, and the richness of crusade-related source materials, written from a wide range of different religious and cultural outlooks, for comparing attitudes towards gender across social and economic boundaries is becoming increasingly apparent.
-However, scholars working on medieval ideas of gender have tended to avoid crusading as a research environment precisely becuase of the complex and diverse nature of the material which cannot always be seen as representative of a ‘majority’ view.
+However, scholars working on medieval ideas of gender have tended to avoid crusading as a research environment precisely because of the complex and diverse nature of the material which cannot always be seen as representative of a ‘majority’ view.
 As a result, the rich varieties of ideas within crusade sources remain largely untapped, with a few notable exceptions (Bennett, 2001; Holt, 2010; Mesley 2013, Hodgson, 2013, 2015, 2017).

 - To better understand the role of gender in the enduringly successful motivation of men from hugely diverse social, economic and cultural backgrounds to participate in crusades.